 BUKO, SMOOTHIES AND FRUIT JUICES

-Buko is always refreshing and it’s perfect for partnering these sweet Filipino snacks.
+Buko is always refreshing and it’s perfect for partnering with these sweet Filipino snacks.
 You can also try different juices and smoothies in the Philippines.
 My favorite juices and smoothies are made from mango, papaya and banana.
 Prices are starting from 30 PHP and OMG is so delicious!

 What do you think about our favorite Filipino snacks?
 Would you prefer salty Philippine snacks or sweet Filipino merienda?
 Let us know in the comments below!